Vietnam.vn - Nền tảng quảng bá Việt Nam

 Posture and walking speed can also reveal clues about health

-Invisible stair-climbing can be caused by nerve damage in the legs or a neurological, muscle, brain, or spinal disorder such as muscular dystrophy or multiple sclerosis.
+Invisible stair-climbing can be caused by nerve damage in the legs or a nerve, muscle, brain, or spinal disorder such as muscular dystrophy or multiple sclerosis.

 Walking slower than before: Alzheimer's disease

 Scientists say changes in walking speed over time could be a way to predict Alzheimer's disease or memory problems.
-If you have Alzheimer's, the slower you walk as the disease gets worse.
+If a person has Alzheimer's, the disease gets worse, the slower they walk.

-If alcohol is not the cause, you should have your head checked by a doctor.
-A blow to the head can cause mild brain damage that causes the head to wobble for a while.
+If alcohol is not the cause, get your head checked by a doctor.
+Head injuries can cause mild brain damage that can cause the head to wobble for a while.
 This is especially common in people who play contact sports .

 Nhìn cách bạn đi bộ để dự đoán sức khỏe của bạn - Ảnh 2.